hubertsui/better-etling/README.md

    ![](images/deploy-01.png)

-2. Execute the commands below to choose subscription:
+2. Execute the commands below to choose subscription.

    ```powershell
    az account set --subscription SELECTED_SUBSCRIPTION_ID
    ```

-3. Execute the commands below which creates a new resource group:
+3. Execute the commands below which creates a new resource group.

    > Note: Change the placeholder `[RESOURCE_GROUP_NAME]` to a new resource group to be created.